cchitsiang/awesome-stars/topics.md

 ## nextjs

+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
+Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+- [documenso/documenso](https://github.com/documenso/documenso) - Document Signing as it should be - open and shaped by its community.
 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [shadcn/ui](https://github.com/shadcn/ui) - Beautifully designed components built with Radix UI and Tailwind CSS.